MFlisar/MaterialPreferences/README.md

 # Example

-With this library you can declare preferences via kotlin `delegates`,and observe and update them via kotlin `Flows`.
+With this library you can declare preferences via kotlin `delegates` and observe and update them via kotlin `Flows`.
 This works with any storage implementation, an implementation for JetPack DataStore is provided already.

 ##### 1/4 Define preferences: